laurauntner/wikidata-to-cidoc-crm/README.md

 Use this module to map and align the outputted Turtle files.

-The Python script assumes that the Turtle files to be merged already exist, so you first have to run the other scripts.
+The Python script assumes that the Turtle files to be mapped and aligned already exist, so you first have to run the other scripts.

 ⚡ This module is still in development.